FutureProofHomes/wyoming-enhancements/snapcast/docs/optional_1_homeassistant_sensors_and_controls.md

               volume_percent: "{{ states('input_number.volume_slider')|int }}"
 ```

 ---

 ## Switches and Sensors

-We can create entities in HomeAssistant to represent our PulseAudio server state on the satellite.
+We can create entities in Home Assistant to represent our PulseAudio server state on the satellite.
 You can create a corresponding `switch` and `sensor` entity for each.
 For this function, we use the `command_line` integration.

 In your configuration, add:

 ```
 command_line:
   - switch: